jacksund/simmate/tutorials/02_ Run_a_workflow.md

 ## Setting up our database

-We often want to run the same exact calculation on many materials, so Simmate pre-builds database tables for us to fill.
-This just means we make tables (just like those used in Excel), where we have all the column headers ready to go.
-For example, you can imagine a table of structures would have columns like formula, density, number of sites, etc..
-Simmate builds these tables for you and automatically fills all the columns with data after a calculation is ran.
-We will explore what these datatables look like in tutorial 4, but for now, we want Simmate to create them.
+We often want to run the same calculation on many materials, so Simmate pre-builds database tables for us to fill.
+This just means we make tables (like those used in Excel), where we have all the column headers ready to go.
+For example, you can imagine that a table of structures would have columns for formula, density, and number of sites, among other things.
+Simmate builds these tables for you and automatically fills all the columns with data after a calculation finishes.
+We will explore what these tables look like in tutorial 4, but for now, we want Simmate to create them.
 All we have to do is run the command `simmate database reset` to do this.
 When you call this command, Simmate will print out a bunch of information -- this can be ignored for now.
 It's just making all of your tables.

+Every time you run the command `simmate database reset`, you should be aware that the database is deleted and a new one is written with empty tables.
+If you want to keep your previous runs, you should save a copy of your database.

-After running the command, let's go see where the tables were written.
-You'll find them in a file named `~/.simmate/database.sqlite3`.
+So where is the database stored?
+After running `simmate database reset`, you'll find it in a file named `~/.simmate/database.sqlite3`.
 However, finding this may be tricky for beginners *(note, if you struggle here, you can simply move on to the next section. don't worry.)*.
 Here are some tips to help you:
-1. remember from tutorial 1 that `~` is our home directory -- typically something like `/home/jacksund/` or `C:\Users\jacksund`.
+1. remember from tutorial 1 that `~` is short for our home directory -- typically something like `/home/jacksund/` or `C:\Users\jacksund`.
-2. the period in `.simmate` means that the folder is hidden.
-It won't show up in your file viewer unless you have "show Hidden Files" turned on in your File Explorer (on Windows, check "Hidden Items" under the "View" tab).
+2. the period in `.simmate` means that the simmate folder is hidden.
+It won't show up in your file viewer unless you have "show hidden files" turned on in your File Explorer (on Windows, check "Hidden Items" under the "View" tab).
-3. we want to get in the habbit of viewing file extensions, so make sure you have "show file name extensions" enabled too.
+3. we want to get in the habit of viewing file extensions, so make sure you also have "show file name extensions" enabled.
 Then you'll see a file named `database.sqlite3` instead of just `database`.

-Every time you run the command `simmate database reset`, this file is deleted and a new one is written with empty tables.

 You won't be able to double-click this file.
-Just like how you need Excel to open and read Excel (.xlsx) files, we need some program to read database (.sqlite3) files.
+Just like how you need Excel to open and read Excel (.xlsx) files, we need a separate program to read database (.sqlite3) files.
 We'll use Simmate to do this later on.

-But just after that one command, our database is setup any ready!
+But just after that one command, our database is setup any ready to use!
 We can now run workflows and start adding data to it.

 <br/> <!-- add empty line -->

-## Making a structure file for practice
+## Making a structure file

 Before we run a workflow, we need a crystal structure to run it on.
 There are many ways to get a crystal structure -- such as downloading one online or using a program to create one from scratch.
 Here, in order to learn about structure files, we are going to make one from scratch without any program.